ImageOptim/libimagequant/README.md

     }

 Returns `LIQ_QUALITY_TOO_LOW` if the palette is worse than limit set in `liq_set_quality()`.
 One histogram object can be quantized only once.

+Palette generated using this function won't be improved during remapping.
+If you're generating palette for only one image, it's better to use `liq_image_quantize()`.

 ## Multithreading